 - Honey — although propolis is usually completely removed it may be added for its purported therapeutic effect

 - Gloss — on fruit, candies, chewable vitamins, chewing gums

 Modified-release oral preparations

 - To adjust the melting point of suppositories.

-Biocosmetics and biotherapeutics appear to be the most common source of exposure to propolis in those sensitized to it.
+Biocosmetics and biotherapeutics appear to be the most common source of exposure to propolis in those sensitised to it.

 The major allergens in propolis derived from poplar buds are caffeates.
-3-Methyl-2-butenyl caffeate and phenylethyl caffeate are the main sensitizers.
-Benzyl caffeate, geranyl caffeate, benzyl salicylate, benzyl cinnamate, methyl cinnamate, ferulic acid and tectochrysin are also sensitizers present in propolis.
+3-Methyl-2-butenyl caffeate and phenylethyl caffeate are the main sensitisers.
+Benzyl caffeate, geranyl caffeate, benzyl salicylate, benzyl cinnamate, methyl cinnamate, ferulic acid and tectochrysin are also sensitisers present in propolis.

 - Fragrance mix I